World of Warcraft: Cataclysm: Environmental redesign

 One of the primary features of Cataclysm is the redesign of the continents of Eastern Kingdoms and Kalimdor introduced with the launch of World of Warcraft in 2004.
 While the initial game design did not allow for the use of flying mounts in 'old-world' zones, those zones have been completely redesigned with flight in mind for Cataclysm.
 Flight is still unavailable for Burning Crusade starting zones for the blood elves and the draenei.

 Major changes were brought to these zones.
 Each faction has a smoother leveling process, as many of the old quests are scrapped and replaced with new ones that incorporate updated gameplay and mechanics that have been changed or redesigned since the game's initial release.
 Each zone has its own storyline which can be explored through a series of quests.
-Each of the zones that are faction specific, however, cater only to those of the faction that controls that zone.
+Each faction-specific zone, however, cater only to those of the faction that controls that zone.
 Neutral or 'Contested' zones in the old world feature a quest line based on the faction conflict, making the player compete against the Alliance or Horde to achieve the desired goal of their faction.
 This feature makes heavy usage of phasing, which was first seen in the Wrath of the Lich King expansion.